 A written estimation of the value of property, or the extent of damage.
-An insurance adjuster, vehicle repair specialist or body shop estimator may complete damage appraisals.
+An insurance adjuster, vehicle repair specialist or collision center estimator may complete damage appraisals.
 Make sure you agree to the estimate before any repairs are made.

 The party that is legally liable for the damages in an accident.
 Regardless if you are the at-fault party or not, you can still insist on OEM parts and should make sure OEM parts are included in your policy.